Statistical Models for Repeated Categorical Ratings: The R Package rater: Marginalisation and Rao--Blackwellization

-The technique of marginalisation for sampling discrete random variables discussed in \autoref{sec:implementation} is well known in the \proglang{Stan} community.
+The technique of marginalisation for sampling discrete random variables discussed in \hyperlink{sec:implementation}{Section 5} is well known in the Stan community.
 We feel, however, that the interpretation and use of the relevant conditional probabilities and expectations has not been clearly described before, so we attempt to do so here.
 We begin with a brief review of the theory of marginalisation, which is a special case of a more general technique often referred to as `Rao--Blackwellization'.
-See \citet{mcbook} for an introduction and \citet{robert2021raoblackwellization} for a recent survey of the use of Rao--Blackwellization in MCMC.
+See Owen (2013) for an introduction and Robert and Roberts (2021) for a recent survey of the use of Rao--Blackwellization in MCMC.